spamegg1/abstract-thinking/recursive.md

 Now we can complete a recursive computation for getting the area of any given triangle:

-1. if area is equal to 1, the area of this triangle is 1
+1. if width is equal to 1, the area of this triangle is 1
 2. otherwise, the smaller triangle is the triangle with width equal to this traingle's width - 1
 3. and the area of this triangle is equal to the area of the smaller triangle plus the width of this triangle.